paul-tong/cs6200-project/README.md

-#different phases have different folders.
+Different phases have different folders.
-#general folder contains general requrements, data, report of this project
+General folder contains general requrements, data, report of this project